How to Buy Netflix Shares UK – Beginner’s Guide

-As soon as your eToro account has been funded, you can buy Netflix stocks in a matter of seconds!
-Firstly, enter ‘Netflix’ into the search box at the top of the page, and then click on the result that pops up (like the below).
+As soon as your account has been funded, you can proceed to invest in Netflix!
+Firstly, type ‘NFLX’ into the search box at the top of the page, and then opt to trade.

-Note: If you are buying Netflix outside of standard market hours (9.30 am to 5 pm, Eastern Standard Time), you will need to click on ‘Set Order’.
-Your share purchased will then be completed when the markets open.
+Note: If you are buying Netflix outside of standard market hours (9.30 am to 5.00 pm EST), you will need to set an order for later.
+Your share purchase will then be completed when the markets open.

 Is It a Good Idea to Buy Netflix Shares?

 The reduction in subscriber numbers and the assertion that this trend looks set to continue are undoubtedly worrying for investors.

 Companies like Apple continue to grow their streaming service by adding high-quality content, which has become an issue for Netflix.
 Although Netflix does have hugely-popular content, such as Stranger Things and Squid Game, the frequency of this blockbuster content is slowing down.
 This is reducing market share and allowing the company’s rivals to take advantage.